Mary Fels: Career

 She married Joseph in the Fall of 1881, and they began a career which took them all over the world.
 Their only child, Irving, died at the age of six months, in 1884.
 In 1886, when the Russian Jews reach the U.S., destitute and helpless, she began her public activities.
 She also worked alongside her husband in his plans for the betterment of the poor.
 Some believed that Mrs. Fels was the abler financier and planner of the two, but certainly, she was always at her husband's side with advice and encouragement."

 After she was widowed in February 1914, Fels took up the burden of the couple's wealth, and her husband's theories and charities.
 In May, Fels attended the National American Woman Suffrage Association's (NAWSA) annual conference in Nashville, Tennessee.
 In December of that year, at a meeting of the "Single Tax League of St. Louis", Fels told the audience,— "The single tax movement ... is like woman suffrage - it is bound to come."

 Fels condemned all sorts of special privilege, including those forms by which the fortune of her husband had been amassed -the patent monopoly, land monopoly, and tariff protection monopoly-, all of which contributed to the making of the Fels fortune.
-When her husband was alive, he had been trying to set business and industry free from the tolls of monoply and the tribute exacted by special privilege.
+When her husband was alive, he had been trying to set business and industry free from the tolls of monopoly and the tribute exacted by special privilege.
 Mrs. Fels continued with this work.
 Have been in fullest sympathy with her husband's campaign for economic justice, Fels philanthropy continued on the same generous plan.
 For every dollar given by another in the U.S., England, France, Spain, Denmark, and Australia, for the bringing into realization of a single tax state, she would be the largest contributor to the propagation of the economic ideology of Henry George in the world.